1# Definite Samba Guide

 Cabloclos are spiritual entities in Brazil, born from a mixture of Native Indigenous and African people.

 Samba was introduced to traditional festivities in Salvador via the ‘Terreiros’.
-These places of Afro-Brazilian traditions, through their traditions, made safe havens for Afro-Brazilian cultural expressions.
-These expressions ranged from Candomblé, Samba, and Capoeira, and many other cultures based on African origins.
+These places of Afro-Religion worship, who through their traditions made safe havens for Afro-Brazilian cultural expressions.
+These expressions ranged from Candomblé, Samba and Capoeira, and many others.

 Terreiros in Brazil have traditionally African names.
 One convention is that most names start with ‘Ilê Axé’, which can be translated as ‘house of power’, or ‘house of vital energy‘, Ilê meaning House, and Axé the latter.

-The exterior of the ‘Terreiro’ pictured is Ilê Axé Oya Onminidê.
+The exterior of the ‘Terreiro’ pictured is Ilê Axé Oya Ominidê.
 It is situated within the Federação neighborhood in Salvador.

 Traditional Samba